-In this paper, we first consider all possible 3-qubit operators with a symmetric permutation.
-Our results justify that Quantum Entanglement is only necessary but not sufficient for violation.
-Necessity and sufficiency in a two-qubit pure state is only a coincidence.
-We then distinguish the maximum violation of Bell's inequality and the correlation of $R$-matrix.
+In this paper, we consider all 3-qubit operators with a symmetric permutation.
+Our results justify that Quantum Entanglement is necessary but not sufficient for violation.
+The equivalence in the two-qubit pure state is only a coincidence.
+We then distinguish the maximum violation of Bell's inequality and the correlation of the $R$-matrix.
 The equivalence in two-qubit pure states is again a coincidence.
-We generalize the $R$-matrix and use it to show a successful diagnose of Quantum Entanglement.
-We show our conclusion in Fig. \ref{conclusion}.
+We generalize the $R$-matrix and show a diagnosis (Quantum Entanglement).
+We then show our conclusion in Fig. \ref{conclusion}.

 To summarize our results: \begin{itemize} \item The characterization of 3-qubit Quantum Entanglement is from five entanglement measures.
-We only turn on one entanglement measure.
-Therefore, a product state has the vanishing Quantum Entanglement and quantumness.
-For a proper diagnose of Quantum Entanglement, one quantity must be monotonically increasing.
-We show the loss of monotonically increasing for the maximum violation.
-Hence it implies ``Violation$\neq$Quantum''. \item We generalize the $R$-matrix and show that the two largest eigenvalues provide the upper bound of maximum violation of Merlin's inequality.
-It implies that the correlation of the $R$-matrix is not equivalent to the maximum violation.
-Our analytical solution simultaneously depends on all necessary entanglement measures.
-Therefore, the correlation of the generalized $R$-matrix should generate all 3-qubit Quantum Entanglement. \item We turn on one entanglement measure.
-The correlation of the generalized $R$-matrix shows the monotonically increasing result.
-Hence this result concretely distinguishes maximum violation from the correlation of generalized $R$-matrix.
-Since a general 3-qubit state has two different entangled classes, finding a classification \cite{Sawicki:2012, Maciazek:2013, Sawicki:2011, Sawicki:2012(2), Sawicki:2012(3), Maciazek:2017} is unavoidable.
-We realize the classification and show the monotonically increasing result for each class in general. \end{itemize}
+Therefore, it is hard to quantify Quantum Entanglement.
+We discuss turning on one entanglement measure (turning off other measures).
+This case does not have ambiguity for discussing quantification.
+For a proper diagnosis of Quantum Entanglement, monotone behavior must appear.
+We show the loss of monotonically increasing for the maximum violation (consider all possible inequalities).
+Hence it implies ``Non-Locality$\neq$Quantum Entanglement''. \item In a two-qubit state, the $R$-matrix is \bea R_{i_1i_2}\equiv\mathrm{Tr}(\rho\sigma_{i_1}\otimes\sigma_{i_2}). \eea We consider a naive generalization as the following \bea R_{i_1i_2i_3}\equiv\mathrm{Tr}(\rho\sigma_{i_1}\otimes\sigma_{i_2}\otimes\sigma_{i_3}). \eea We then show that the two largest eigenvalues provide the upper bound of maximum violation of Merlin's inequality.
+The analytical solution simultaneously depends on all necessary entanglement measures.
+Therefore, the correlation of the generalized $R$-matrix should generate all 3-qubit Quantum Entanglement. \item When turning on one entanglement measure, we show a monotonically increasing result from the generalized $R$-matrix.
+Hence this result concretely distinguishes maximum violation from the correlation of the generalized $R$-matrix.
+Since a general 3-qubit state has two different entangled classes, finding a classification \cite{Sawicki:2012,Maciazek:2013,Sawicki:2011,Sawicki:2012(2),Sawicki:2012(3),Maciazek:2017} is unavoidable.
+We realize the classification and show the monotone result for each class. \end{itemize}